GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 Each bit of UI may have its own context and functionality that will change depending on if it requires a successful connection.
-One example would be an e-commerce site that can be browsed offline through the Buy button and pricing is disabled until a connection has been reestablished.
+One example would be an e-commerce site that can be browsed offline.
+The Buy button and pricing would be disabled until a connection is reestablished.

 Other forms of contextual states could include data.
 For example, the financial application Robinhood allows users to buy stock and uses color and graphics to notify the user when the market